DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 Provides antigenic determinations, followed by presence and count of weak and null varations in each blood group.
 Also provides a list of variants that were filtered, and a list of novel exonic variants in the relevant gene.

-Collection and table names are specified in line 10, as described above.
-Remember to edit these before running the script.
+Collection and table names are specified in lines 9-10, remember to edit these before running the script.

 Command line: